weijian-meng/elan-lexicon-editor/README.md

 # ELAN Lexicon Editor

-An Electron-based application for creating and editing XML lexicon files following the ELAN lexicon schema.
+A Python and [pywebview](https://pywebview.flowrl.com/) application for creating and editing XML lexicon files following the ELAN lexicon schema.

 ## Features